Act to promote biodiversity

 The company enlists the assistance of partners and specialists to define and apply the best adapted sustainable strategies to protect biodiversity.

 In this context, SILAB participates on a regular basis in significant projects to compensate its carbon impact and to participate in the preservation of ecosystems.
-In 2023, investment in this kind of projects amounted to €78 000.
+In 2024, investment in this kind of projects amounted to €23 000.

 Low carbon label reforestation project

 The reforestation plan calls for preserving the soil and ensuring optimal adaptation to climate change.
-The first trees were planted in the fall of 2022.

 Discover this project in video